 In rare cases, maintenance payments can be ordered on a permanent basis if one spouse is unable to achieve financial independence as the result of disability, serious illness, or advancing age.
 Usually, however, courts will set a fixed date for spousal maintenance to end.

-Eligibility for Spousal Support in Colorado
+Am I Eligible for Spousal Support in Colorado?

 Typically courts will only consider awarding payments when the marriage lasted at least three years.
 Spouses are legally eligible for maintenance regardless of the gender of the spouse.
 Courts only focus on whether the spouse requesting support can show a need for it and on whether the other spouse can afford to make the payments.